How do FSAs work with Justworks?

 From there you can select which employees are eligible for the benefit.

-Once you have confirmed your company's enrollment, you will receive a confirmation email and the FSA card will show as an active benefit under the Benefits tab.
+Once you have confirmed your company's enrollment, you will receive a confirmation email and the FSA tile will show as an active benefit under the Benefits tab.

 When can an employee sign-up for an FSA?